Paul Manafort trial begins, shifting Mueller probe focus away from Russia

 Neither the Virginia trial nor Manafort's separate upcoming trial in Washington, D.C., directly relates to any alleged collusion between Trump officials and the Russian government, or purported Russian disinformation campaigns -- a fact that led to a tense courtroom showdown just months ago.

-The judge in the case, T.S.
-Ellis III, harshly rebuked members of Mueller's team in a preliminary hearing in May, saying they were pursuing the case against the ex-Trump adviser as a means to target the president.
+The judge in the case harshly rebuked members of Mueller's team in a preliminary hearing in May, saying they were pursuing the case against the ex-Trump adviser as a means to target the president.

 "You don't really care about Mr. Manafort," Ellis told prosecutors.
 "You really care about what information Mr. Manafort can give you to lead you to Mr. Trump and an impeachment, or whatever."